MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

 ---
 # Prompt users for input

-The SDK provides a set of built-in prompts to simplify collecting input from a user.
+The Bot Builder SDK for Node.js provides a set of built-in prompts to simplify collecting input from a user.

 > [!NOTE]
 > A *prompt* is best used when the bot is going to perform an action in direct response to the input: Stop, Repeat, Delete.